 Vision therapy for patients with DS

-Vision therapy, with or without eyeglasses, is highly effective in treating amblyopia, strabismus, and other functional vision difficulties common among the DS population.
+Vision therapy, with or without eyeglasses, is highly effective in treating amblyopia, strabismus, and other functional vision difficulties that are common among the DS population.

-Vision therapy aims enhance the following visual skills:
+Vision therapy aims to enhance the following visual skills:

 - Eye alignment